ui-schema/ui-schema/packages/docs/src/content/docs/widgets-composition.md

 ### Output in Core

-These are the only positions where `@ui-schema/ui-schema` renders output directly.

-- error info in `matchWidget` (and thus also `WidgetRenderer`) renders an empty fragment with `missing-*` text when no widget is matching
+With v0.5.x the `@ui-schema/ui-schema` package is isomorphic and not responsible to produce anything itself.

+The new "rendering core" `@ui-schema/react` has no hard coded output anymore, only headless components and hooks are required to get it working.

+Output only exists in two **optional components**:

+- `@ui-schema/react`
+    - if no widget could be matched, the `NoWidget` is rendered by `WidgetRenderer`
+    - caused by error which is emitted by `matchWidget`
     - can be changed with a custom `NoWidget` component in the `binding`
+    - renders an empty fragment with `missing-*` text when no widget is matching
+- `@ui-schema/react-json-schema`
     - *(deprecated in 0.5.x)* loading info in `Plugins/ReferencingHandler` while missing schemas are loaded AND it is not virtual
         - the `Translate` component is rendered with `labels.loading` and with fallback text `Loading`